VaishnaviThakre/R-Programs/README.md

   - `script.R`: R script containing the main code.
   - `data/`: Folder containing any necessary data files.
   - `README.md`: Additional information about the project or program.

-Feel free to browse through the folders to explore the projects and programs available.

 ## Usage